Revature-Salesforce-Training/curriculum/Week_8/Visualforce/LNVisualforce.md

 ## Visualforce

-So far, we've explored the Apex language on the Salesforce platform and seen the various ways we can make use of it, such as through triggers.
-But we haven't seen a lot of ways to code pages/features that our users will directly interact with or view.
-Visualforce allows us to accomplish these goals; it's a framework used to build complex user interfaces that are native to Salesforce.
+Visualforce is a framework used to build complex user interfaces that are native to Salesforce.
 This framework has a markup language that uses tags and is very similar to HTML.
 In fact, we can use HTML directly within our Visualforce.
 The framework uses server-side standard controllers to provide easy integration and interaction with the database.

 To begin writing in the framework, first create a Visualforce page (analogous to an HTML page).
 This action can be performed either in the `Developer Console` by clicking `File` > `New` > `Visualforce Page` or in `Visual Studio Code` with the `SFDX: Create Visualforce Page` command.
-We discussed both of these environments in the `Development SFDX & Visual Studio Code` module, but let's offer a quick refresher: the `Developer Console` is Salesforce's cloud-based IDE where we can create Apex classes and Visualforce pages, upload some types of static resources (a term that we will explain shortly), and create other types of files. `Visual Studio Code` is the preferred third-party tool for development for the Salesforce platform, offering a wide range of functionality when used with the `Salesforce Extension Pack` and `Salesforce CLI`, including some capabilities not found in the `Developer Console`.
+We discussed both of these environments in the `Development SFDX & Visual Studio Code` module, but let's offer a quick refresher: the `Developer Console` is Salesforce's cloud-based IDE where we can create Apex classes and Visualforce pages, as well as create other types of files. `Visual Studio Code` is the preferred third-party tool for development for the Salesforce platform, offering a wide range of functionality when used with the `Salesforce Extension Pack` and `Salesforce CLI`, including some capabilities not found in the `Developer Console`.
 But the `Developer Console` offers the ability to view your Visualforce page as you're developing it, through use of the `Preview` button (enclosed in the red rectangle in the image below).
 You can open existing pages to continue your work in the `Developer Console` by clicking `File`, `Open`, and choosing the `Pages` entity type in the popup window.

 <p align="center"><img src="img/preview.png"/></p>